adamsilver/fdpb/01-Register.md

 This shows that designing a form in isolation is not a sensible approach to design.
 The Question Protocol helps us think about the journey as a whole.

 This discussion doesn't show that one approach is better than the other necessarily.
 It simply proves that discussion and analysis is a good thing and makes us conscious of our decisions and the effect they have on users.

 We'll keep the password field making the experience familar and straightforward for most users.
 Moving away from convention is something we should do through testing.
 Otherwise we may end up exchanging one set of problems for another.

 ### Are there better ways of asking for a password?

-Passwords are typically designed to conform to a complex set of rules.
-They must have at least:
+Passwords are generally short, hard to remember and easy to crack, even if they adhere to the following rules:

 - eight characters
 - one uppercase letter
 - one lowercase letter
 - one number

-Where possible, we should avoid asking users to create complex passwords because they are hard to remember.
-In the case of simplifying the password field, we might consider passphrases[^2].

-Like the No Password technique, a passphrase has many benefits but they are uncommon and unfamilar.
-Once again this is something we should explore through testing.
+Where possible we want to ask users something that is easy to remember and more secure.
+Passphrases are easier to remember.
+They are considered more secure due to their length and the fact you don't need to write them down.

+A passphrase is a series of words such as ‘monkeysinmygarden’.
+The only downside is that this approach is unfamiliar and unfamiliarity, especially with passwords causes anxiety.

+Again, we shouldn't discount this technique because it's new, but we should explore the validity of the approach with users before making the decision either way.

-We'll stick to a more traditional password field (that has complex rules).
-In doing so we'll look at ways to make such a field easy to use.
+We'll stick to a more traditional password field that requires a set of complex rules.
+In doing so we'll look at ways to make this approach easy to use.

 ## Marking required fields